 The Philanthropy Outlook was developed using well-established econometric methods.
-The models selected for producing each component of The Philanthropy Outlook are composed of a linear combination of the growth rates (or 1-year differences) of key indicators.
-The results produced point toward linkages between specific economic variables and philanthropic giving.
+The models selected for producing each component of The Philanthropy Outlook are composed of a linear combination of growth rates (or 1-year differences) for key indicators.
+The results point toward linkages between specific economic variables and philanthropic giving.
 These linkages can be positive or negative (inverse), as well as direct or indirect.
-With these results, we cannot say that a particular variable caused philanthropy to rise or fall.
-However, the results presented in The Philanthropy Outlook point us toward what is likely to happen and why.
+With these results, we cannot say that a particular variable caused philanthropy to rise or fall; rather, they point us toward what is likely to happen and why.